miking-lang/miking/README.md

 [OPAM](https://opam.ocaml.org/) package manager.

-After the installation, you need to install the `opam` packages `dune`, `batteries`, `linenoise`, and `mtime` by running the following:
+After the installation, you need to install the `opam` packages `dune`, `batteries`, and `linenoise` by running the following:

 ```
-opam install dune batteries linenoise mtime
+opam install dune batteries linenoise
 ```

 To compile and run the test suite, execute: